Andrew Cuomo demands feds ‘cease and desist’ immigration crackdown

 He also said he was issuing an executive order banning ICE officers from making arrests at state prisons and jails, and ordered agencies not to ask about immigration status.
 He was hoping to deny federal authorities information that could lead to future deportations.

-The brazen moves, detailed in a three-page letter to U.S. Immigration and Customs Enforcement, accused the agency of “stoking terror among law-abiding residents” and warned of legal retaliation should he conclude that ICE is ignoring his demands.

-“In New York, the guarantees of the Constitution actually mean something,” he said.
-“Your actions run counter to your stated mission, and to federal and state law.
-As such, you must cease and desist this pattern of conduct immediately.”
+He also issued an executive order banning federal officers from making immigration arrests at state prisons and jails, told state agencies not to ask about immigration status, and said he’s creating rapid response team to get legal help to illegal immigrants targeted by U.S. Immigration and Customs Enforcement.

+“I think it’s time a state stood up to ICE and made this case and let them know that people have rights,” the governor said, accusing the federal government of “stoking terror among law-abiding residents.”
-His move puts New York back in stiff competition with California in the battle for the title of the country’s premier sanctuary state.

-It drew a stiff rebuke from the Homeland Security Department, which oversees ICE and which called the letter a wrong-footed stunt that will end up protecting criminals.
+His move puts New York back in stiff competition with California in the battle for the title of the country’s premier sanctuary state — but it drew a stiff rebuke from the Homeland Security Department and Mr. Homan himself, who said as a native New Yorker he was insulted by the governor’s attack on him and his people.

-Department spokesman Tyler Q. Houlton signaled that federal authorities wouldn’t cave to the governor’s demands: “DHS will continue to enforce immigration laws as set forth by Congress.”

 Mr. Cuomo’s letter is part of a further leftward drift for the governor, who is facing a surprisingly strong challenge from actress Cynthia Nixon in this year’s Democratic primary.
 Ms. Nixon this month vowed to make New York a “real sanctuary state” and wants to grant illegal immigrants privileges such as driver’s licenses.